 People with PD often tell us that when they get sick with cold and flu-like symptoms, their pharmacist and healthcare professionals warn them to stay away from the medication aisle of the pharmacy.
-They are told that any over the counter medication could possibly worsen Parkinson’s symptoms.
-Unfortunately, many people have interpreted this potentially worsening as a recommendation to never use these medications.
+They are told that any over-the-counter medication has the potential to worsen Parkinson’s symptoms.
+Unfortunately, many people interpret this potential worsening as a recommendation to never use these medications.

 This flu season we wanted to provide the PD community with some tips to help you navigate Parkinson’s while simultaneously addressing cold and flu symptoms:

-- If memory or thinking problems are present, take caution with drugs that may be sedating (such as Sudafed) or that contain an anticholingergic (for example, Trihexyphenydyl, Benadryl, Cognetin, Parsitan).
+- If memory or thinking problems are present, take caution with drugs that may be sedating (such as Sudafed) or that contain an anticholinergic (for example, Trihexyphenidyl, Benadryl, Cogentin, Parsitan).
 Because of memory and thinking issues, anticholinergics are only rarely used to address cough and cold symptoms.

 - Cough syrups with pain medication (such as codeine) could lead to memory issues, thinking problems or sedation.
 If you take one of these medications your memory and thinking should be monitored as confusion could lead to falls and other negative consequences.

 - Pain medication (such as meperidine) can interact with other medications and can result in sedation.